Basilica of Saint Francis of Assisi: Upper Basilica

-This bright and spacious basilica consists of a single four-bay nave with cross-vaulted ceiling bordered with patterns of crosses and leaves, a transept and a polygonal apse.
-The four ribbed vaults are decorated alternately with golden stars on a blue background and paintings.
-The second vault is decorated with roundels with busts of Christ facing Saint Francis and the Virgin facing Saint John the Baptist.
-The entrance vault gives us the Four Latin Doctors of the Church: St Gregory facing St. Jerome and Saint Ambrose facing St. Augustine.
+The basilica consists of a single four-bay nave with cross-vaulted ceiling, a transept and a polygonal apse.
+The four ribbed vaults are decorated alternately with golden stars on a blue background and figurative paintings.
+The second vault features roundels with busts of Christ facing Saint Francis and the Virgin facing Saint John the Baptist.
+The vault above the entrance gives us the Four Latin Doctors of the Church: St Gregory facing St. Jerome and Saint Ambrose facing St. Augustine.
 These are ascribed to the Isaac Master.

 The choir has 102 wooden stalls with carvings and marquetry by Domenico Indovini (1501).
 In their centre, on a raised platform, stands the papal cathedra.